Oxenford, Queensland: Geography

 The suburb is bordered to the west and north by the Coomera River, to the east by the Pacific Motorway and to the south by Universal Street, Binstead Way, Kopps Road and the Gaven Arterial Road.

 The western edge of the suburb is also bordered by the Coomera River, which can only be crossed via the Coomera River causeway.
 Tamborine-Oxenford Road (State Route 95) runs through from west to north-east.

-The neighbourhood of Studio Village is the south of the suburb (27.9191°S 153.3177°E).
+The neighborhood of Studio Village is the south of the suburb (27.9191°S 153.3177°E).
 It is adjacent to Wet'n'Wild Water World and Warner Bros.
 Movie World. the subdivision's name itself was inspired by Movie World.
 The street names in the subdivision refer to objects or people within Hollywood and film culture.

 History

 The suburb takes its name from the railway station which in turn was named after William Robert Oxenford, who purchased 160 acre in the Coomera district in 1869 and served for many years in the Coomera Shire Council.